Image

 Developing Human-Centered Leadership

 HCLP is a transformative learning experience designed with a human-centered leadership framework to complement the existing skillsets of College of Medicine physician, research, and staff leaders.
+Participants will have access to the EQ-i 2.0 assessment, the leading measure of emotional intelligence, as well as certified coaches who will support their growth.

 Why human-centered leadership?